DarvidTorres/mydocs/C/data types/types.md

 # storage size

-The type of a [[variables|variable]] determines how much space it occupies in storage and how the bit pattern stored is interpreted (value range).
+The type of a [[C/variables/variables|variable]] determines how much space it occupies in storage and how the bit pattern stored is interpreted (value range).

 The [[main function#C standards|C standard]] usually does not specify exact sizes for the native types, preferring to set a basic minimum that all conforming implementations of C must meet.
 Implementations are free to go above these minimum requirements.